-The General Improvement Bonds of 2011 (the "General Improvement Bonds"), the County Vocational-Technical School Bonds of 2011 (New Jersey School Bond Reserve Act) (the "County Vocational-Technical School Bonds"), the Redevelopment Bonds of 2011 (the "Redevelopment Bonds") and the County College Bonds of 2011 (the "County College Bonds") (collectively, the "Bonds") of the County of Union, New Jersey (the "County"), will be issued as fully registered bonds registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC"), as registered owner of the Bonds, with the Bonds immobilized in the custody of DTC.
+The General Improvement Bonds of 2012 (the "General Improvement Bonds"), the County Vocational-Technical School Bonds of 2012 (New Jersey School Bond Reserve Act) (the "County Vocational-Technical School Bonds"), the Redevelopment Bonds of 2012 (the "Redevelopment Bonds"), the County College Bonds of 2012 (Series A) (Chapter 12 State Aid) (the "County College Bonds (Series A)") and the County College Bonds of 2012 (Series B) (the "County College Bonds (Series B)") (collectively, the "Bonds") of the County of Union, New Jersey (the "County"), will be issued as fully registered bonds registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC"), as registered owner of the Bonds, with the Bonds immobilized in the custody of DTC.
 Owners of beneficial interests in the Bonds will not receive physical delivery of bond certificates, but are to receive statements or other evidence of such ownership of beneficial interests from sources from which such interests were purchased.
-Investors may purchase beneficial interests in the Bonds in book-entry form in the denomination of \$5,000 or any integral multiple thereof.
+Investors may purchase beneficial interests in the Bonds in book-entry form in the denomination of \$5,000 or any integral multiple thereof (except for two odd pieces in excess of \$5,000).
 See "THE BONDS - Book-Entry Only System" herein.
-So long as DTC or its nominee, Cede & Co., which will remit such payments of the principal of and interest on the Bonds will be made directly to DTC or its nominee, Cede & Co., which will remit such payments to the DTC Participants, which will, in turn, remit such payments to the owners of beneficial interests in the Bonds.
-Principal of the Bonds is payable on March 1 of each of the years set forth below, and interest on the Bonds is payable on each March 1 and September 1, commencing March 1, 2012, in each year until maturity or prior redemption.
+So long as DTC or its nominee, Cede & Co., is the registered owner of the Bonds, payments of the principal of and interest on the Bonds will be made directly to DTC or its nominee, Cede & Co., which will remit such payments to the DTC Participants, which will, in turn, remit such payments to the owners of beneficial interests in the Bonds.
+Principal of the Bonds is payable on March 1 of each of the years set forth below, and interest on the Bonds is payable on each March 1 and September 1, commencing March 1, 2013, in each year until maturity or prior redemption.

-The County College Bonds are not subject to redemption prior to their stated maturities.
+The County College Bonds (Series A) and the County College Bonds (Series B) are not subject to redemption prior to their stated maturities.
 The General Improvement Bonds, the County Vocational-Technical School Bonds and the Redevelopment Bonds are subject to redemption prior to their stated maturities at the prices, at the times and in the manner described herein.
 See "THE BONDS - Prior Redemption" herein.

 The Bonds are general obligations of the County and are secured by a pledge of the full faith and credit of the County for the payment of the principal thereof and the interest thereon.
 The County is authorized and required by law to levy ad valorem taxes upon all the taxable real property within the County for the payment of the principal of and interest on the Bonds, without limitation as to rate or amount.
 The County Vocational-Technical School Bonds only are also secured under the provisions of the New Jersey School Bond Reserve Act, P.L.
 1980, c.
 72, as amended.
+The County College Bonds (Series A) only are also entitled to the benefits of Chapter 12 of the Laws of 1971 of New Jersey, as amended (N.J.S.A.
+18A:64A-22.1 et seq.).